hegde-atri/hyprland-workspaces/README.md

 I needed workspace data to display them on my `eww` bar.

-I made this as I couldn't write shell script to do this, and I was having issues with the default script from [[https://wiki.hyprland.org][Hyprland's website]].
+I made this as I couldn't write shell script to do this, and I was having issues with the default script from [Hyprland's website](https://wiki.hyprland.org)

 # Prerequisites